UW-PHARM/bitstream-hackathon/tutorials/overview.md

 ## Accessing the pre-trained model and dataset

 We provide all participants with a pre-trained version of MobileNet-v1 designed to be used with bitstream computing.
-This model matches the original network with a width multipler of 0.25, input resolution of 96 by 96, and an activation function of hardtanh.
+This model matches the original network with a width multipler of 0.25, input resolution of 96 by 96, and an activation function of hardtanh, but with negative slope beyond [-1,1] (more on this later).
 You can access the pre-trained model by setting up the tutorial folder as described in [above](#setting-up-the-hackathon-tutorials).
 Then, in your code, add
 ```julia
 # this is the setup file included in the tutorial
 include("src/setup.jl")